ethereum/EIPs/EIPS/eip-X.md

 Simple Summary
 ---

-2 factor authenication can be setup in a smart contract system with a lot of ease.
+2 factor authenication can be setup in a smart contract system, so that a 2FA code is required as extra data in order to execute some function.

 Abstract
 ---